dan-kiss-dev-this/react-facebook-feed-form-inputs/README.md

+# Click here to see the deployed app react-facebook-feed-form-inputs, you can add your own links to images and wording to simulate a Facebook feed [https://dan-kiss-dev-this.github.io/react-facebook-feed-form-inputs](https://dan-kiss-dev-this.github.io/react-facebook-feed-form-inputs)

 ![Feed-Page](/public/facebook_feed.png?raw=true "feed_page")

 Technical Interview - Build a React App that allows the user to post pictures and a title along with the image like a social media feed.